* * * Bonus Material: Target Market Analysis Tool * * *

 Here is one simple example.

 Your target market is made up primarily of women over the age of 65.
-Chances are you will need include in your sales system more direct communication via the telephone or email vs sending a text or Snapchat message.
+Chances are you will need to include in your sales system a more direct form of communication via the telephone or email vs sending a text or Snapchat message.

 Your Quick Analysis Checklist

 Did you analyze: